Difference Between a Computer Science & Information Technology Degree

 Due to the nature of the work, IT professionals are more likely to interact with clients and co-workers outside of their department.
 They may help explain to a client how to solve technology problems or work with executives and business owners to construct a technology plan that will meet their business needs.

-- Information security analysts.
-IT security analysts work to prevent cyberattacks by monitoring their business’s network for breaches and weak spots and to create emergency plans in the event of an attack.
-According to a 2012 survey by Robert Half Technology, the average salary for this position ranges between $89,000 and $121,500.
+- Information security analyst: IT security analysts work to prevent cyberattacks by monitoring their business’ network for breaches and weak spots and to create emergency plans in the event of an attack.
+The median annual salary for information security analysts is $90,120.

-- Network architect.
-Sometimes called network engineers, these IT professionals design and build communication networks, such as local area networks (LANs), wide area networks (WANs) and intranets.
-Robert Half Technology reports that the average salary for network architects is between $95,500 and $137,000.
+- Network architect: Sometimes called network engineers, these IT professionals design and build communication networks, such as local area networks (LANs), wide area networks (WANs), and intranets.
+The median annual salary for network architects is $100,240.

-- Computer support specialists.
-Support specialists provide advice and troubleshooting help to individuals and businesses that have questions about their software.
-The median salary for computer support specialists is $46,260.
+- Computer support specialist: Support specialists provide advice and troubleshooting help to individuals and businesses that have questions about their software.
+The median salary for computer support specialists is $51,470.

-- Database administrators.
-DBAs use software and programs to organize and store data for businesses that range from financial firms to shipping companies.
-Depending on the industry in which a DBA works, the median salary for this position ranges between $62,580 and $82,820.
+- Database administrator: DBAs use software and programs to organize and store data for businesses that range from financial firms to shipping companies.
+The median annual salary for this role is $81,710.

-- Systems administrators.
-System administrators conduct the day-to-day maintenance and operation of a business’s networks, including LANs, WANs, intranets and other communication systems.
+- Systems administrator: System administrators conduct the day-to-day maintenance and operation of a business’ networks, including LANs, WANs, intranets, and other communication systems.
 Salaries for this position vary by industry.
-The median annual pay for system administrators ranges between $59,230 and $74,230.
+The median annual pay for system administrators is $77,810.

 Interested in learning more about our Online Information Technology programs?
 Click here to find out how to obtain your Information Technology Degree completely online!